Skip to main content

 • Long-lasting.
 The heat pump unit has a lifespan of 20 or more years and the underground loops can have a lifespan of 25–50 years or longer.

-Interested in Carrier geothermal or have additional questions?
+Interested in Carrier geothermal heating and cooling solutions or have additional questions?
 Talk to your local Carrier dealer to learn more.

 Find A Geothermal Dealer keyboard_arrow_right